Kit Harington Reveals Deep Dark Secret About How He Lost His Virginity

 Kit Harington recently disclosed some juicy details about his sexual past.
-The actor revealed one of his deep dark secrets particularly about how he lost his virginity.
+The actor revealed one of his deep dark secrets, particularly about how he lost his virginity.

 #GameofThrones star Kit Harrington reveals he lost his virginity VERY differently to Jon Snow https://t.co/IJSuqYQwHo #KitHarington